hriday-07/FODS_Project/README.md

 # Loan Default Prediction

-This repo contains an end-to-end pipeline to train and evaluate multiple classifiers on the **UCI “Default of Credit Card Clients (Taiwan)”** dataset, including:
+This repo contains an end-to-end pipeline to train and evaluate multiple classifiers on the **UCI “Default of Credit Card Clients (Taiwan)”** dataset and **Lending Club Loan Dataset** dataset, including:

 - Logistic Regression (Elastic-Net, CV)
 - Decision Tree (with isotonic calibration)